Moirang Shayon: Ura Naha Khongjomba and Pidonnu (ꯎꯔꯥ ꯅꯍꯥ ꯈꯣꯡꯖꯣꯝꯕ – ꯄꯤꯗꯣꯅꯨ)

-Wanglen Pungdingheiba and Sappa Chanu Silheibi
+Wanglen Pungdingheiba and Sappa Chanu Silheibi (ꯋꯥꯡꯂꯦꯟ ꯄꯨꯡꯗꯤꯡꯍꯩꯕ – ꯁꯥꯞꯄ ꯆꯅꯨ ꯁꯤꯜꯍꯩꯕꯤ)

-During the reign of King Iwang Puriklai Ura Khongyamba (533-574 AD), Wanglen Pungdingheiba was a skilled maker of pung (a type of drum).
+During the reign of King Iwang Puriklai Ura Khongyamba (533–574 AD), Wanglen Pungdingheiba was a skilled maker of pung (a type of drum).
 Lady Sappa Chanu Silheibi was a skilful weaver.
 The two lovers compete to determine who can perform their craft the fastest.
 Due to a misunderstanding, Lady Silheibi believes she is being mocked for her defeat and kills herself.
 Upon discovering his lover's corpse in a pool of blood, Pungdingheiba follows her.

-Khamba Thoibi
+Khamba Thoibi (ꯈꯝꯕ – ꯊꯣꯏꯕꯤ)

-During the reign of King Iwang Puriklai Chingkhu Telheiba (1083-1138 AD), Khuman Khamba, an orphan raised by his elder sister, and Thoibi, the only princess of Moirang, fall in love.
+During the reign of King Iwang Puriklai Chingkhu Telheiba (1083–1138 AD), Khuman Khamba, an orphan raised by his elder sister, and Thoibi, the only princess of Moirang, fall in love.
 After facing different adventures, conspiracies, cruelties, threats and even murder attempts, the two lovers are united.

 In popular culture

 In popular culture, the epic cycles of incarnations appear in arts, books, movies, theatres and many others.